reza-khayami/Germline_variant_discovery/README.md

 ```

 #### Reference genome
+GATK recoomends using hg38 [more details](https://gatk.broadinstitute.org/hc/en-us/articles/360035890951-Human-genome-reference-builds-GRCh38-or-hg38-b37-hg19).

+"We strongly recommend switching to GRCh38/hg38 if you are working with human sequence data.
+In addition to adding many alternate contigs, GRCh38 corrects thousands of small sequencing artifacts that cause false SNPs and indels to be called when using the GRCh37 assembly (b37/Hg19).
+It also includes synthetic centromeric sequence and updates non-nuclear genomic sequence."

 The latest version of hg38 reference genome can be downloaded from [NCBI](https://ftp.ncbi.nlm.nih.gov/genomes/refseq/vertebrate_mammalian/Homo_sapiens/all_assembly_versions/),[ENSEMBL](https://ftp.ensembl.org/pub/current_fasta/homo_sapiens/dna/) or [UCSC](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/).

 There are some descrepancies between these genomes and NCBI version is recommended ([see the details here.](https://genome.ucsc.edu/FAQ/FAQgenes.html#ncbiRefseq)).